Baludocker/helm-terraform-poc/README.md

 # nginx-terrafrom-poc
-Code for deploying microservice resources in GKE using helm chart .
+Code for deploying microservice resources in GKE using helm chart and provision an instance using Terraform.

 # helmchart and Github workflow
 Deploy webserver using helmchart with github workflow under .github/workflows directory